 All library locations open to the public.
 Library staff are available to answer phones Monday-Saturday, beginning at 9am.
-Buildings are open and curbside pickup service is available at all locations Monday-Friday, 10am-6pm and 10am-5pm on Saturday.
+Buildings are open and curbside pickup service is available at all locations Monday-Thursday, 10am-8pm, Friday, 10:00am-6:00pm, and 10am-5pm on Saturday.
 (Note: Our Plain Dealing & Tooke Branches are closed on Saturdays)

-Am I required to wear a face covering to visit the library?
-Yes.
-Effective July 13, 2020, Governor Edwards' statewide mandate (P...
+Am I required to wear a face-covering to visit the library?
+No. Effective April 28, 2021 Governo...
 Read Full Blog

-The mission of Bossier Parish Libraries is to open doors to ideas and information by providing access to an array of materials, programs, and technologies that inform, educate, and entertain.
-We may have had to limit our services for the time being, but our mission remains the same.
-With your library card and internet access you can download eBooks, listen to audiobooks, stream movies, read the latest magazines, learn a new language, listen to music, brush up on your photography skills, work on craft projects, learn hand lettering, and much more free and from the comfo...
-Read Full Blog
+Did you know that with your library card and internet access you can download eBooks, listen to audiobooks, stream movies, read the latest magazines, learn a new language, listen to music, brush up on your photography skills, work on craft projects, learn hand lettering, and much more free and from the comfort of your own home!
+We even have online tutorials to teach you how to use these online resources!

 We know you came here because you have one important question...Will the library offer free tax preparation assistance this year?